madskristensen/WorkspaceFiles/README.md

 ![Add Physical Folder](art/add-physical-folder.png)

+Files and folders matching a pattern in the `.gitignore` file are automatically grayed out in the Solution Explorer.

 ## How can I help?
 If you enjoy using the extension, please give it a ★★★★★ rating on the [Visual Studio Marketplace][marketplace].